-\Represents deposits made to VALS Developers Private Limited ("VALS").VALS was owned and controlled by Raju Vegesna Infotech & Industries Private Limited, in which Mr. Raju Vegesna, our principal share holder and Chief Executive Officer, was holding 94.66% equity in his personal capacity.
+Represents deposits made to VALS Developers Private Limited ("VALS").VALS was owned and controlled by Raju Vegesna Infotech & Industries Private Limited, in which Mr. Raju Vegesna, our principal share holder and Managing Director, was holding 94.66% equity in his personal capacity.
 During the year ended March 31, 2009, Sify entered into an agreement for Sub Lease with VALS Developers Private Limited to take on lease on long term basis the proposed building which is in the process of being constructed.
 The lease agreement, when final and executed, was expected to have an initial non-cancellable term of 5 years, with a further option for Sify to renew or cancel the lease for the incremental five year terms.
-In terms of this Agreement for Sub Lease, Sify has paid a security deposit of Rs.125,700 and advance rental of Rs.157,125 to VALS.
+In terms of this Agreement for Sub Lease, Sify had paid a security deposit of Rs.125,700 and advance rental of Rs.157,125 to VALS.
 As per the terms of the Sub Lease, the security deposit will be refunded at the end of lease term and the advance rental would be adjusted over a period of 15 months from the commencement of the lease.
 To give effect to the above arrangement, VALS had entered into a Memorandum of Understanding on 16th June 2008 with M/s.
 Advance India Projects Limited (AIPL) and M/s.
 Pace Info com Private Limited (PACE), wherein PACE is an allottee of the land situated at B-07, Sector-132, Noida and VALS had through a Special Purpose Vehicle Hermit Projects Private Limited (HERMIT) decided to acquire the shares of PACE including the land held by it.
-VALS has paid a sum of Rs.285,000 to AIPL at the time of signing the MoU.
+VALS had paid a sum of Rs.285,000 to AIPL at the time of signing the MoU.

-During the year, on October 30, 2010, the Board of Directors have approved to cancel the MoU for lease arrangement and have decided to acquire the property which is under construction from the third party directly.
+During the year, on October 30, 2010, the Board of Directors had approved to cancel the MoU for lease arrangement and decided to acquire the property which is under construction from the third party directly.
 On 12th January 2011, through a Memorandum of Amendment, the company with the intention to acquire the said land, had substituted its name with that of VALS and through such amendment VALS had agreed to assign all rights, responsibilities, obligations, title etc. in favour of the company, thus making the company eligible to acquire PACE through HERMIT and subsequently the land and also making liable to pay the entire consideration of Rs.1,140,000.
-Hence the Company has paid VALS an amount of Rs.2,175 i.e., difference between the amount paid by the Company to VALS and the amount paid by VALS to AIPL.
+Hence the Company had paid VALS an amount of Rs.2,175 i.e., difference between the amount paid by the Company to VALS and the amount paid by VALS to AIPL.

-During the year, the Company acquired the leasehold rights alongwith the building under construction through acquisition of entire shares HERMIT which in turn holds the entire shares of PACE, the original allottee of the land.
+During the previous year, the Company acquired the leasehold rights along with the building under construction through acquisition of entire shares HERMIT which in turn holds the entire shares of PACE, the original allottee of the land.
+As of March 31, 2013, the Company had paid a sum of Rs.
+161,739 as an advance to AIPL towards construction of the building and any further sum it has to advance as per the commitment shall be adjusted towards value of investment in HERMIT after settling further debts and liabilities relating to construction of the said data center.

-\\ Also refer note 16 in relation to transactions relating to issue of equity shares on private placement basis to Raju Vegesna Infotech & Industries Private Limited.
+Also refer note 16 in relation to transactions relating to issue of equity shares on private placement basis to Raju Vegesna Infotech & Industries Private Limited.

-\\\ Some of the key management personnel of the Group are also covered under the Group's gratuity plan along with other employees of the Group.
+Some of the key management personnel of the Group are also covered under the Group's gratuity plan along with other employees of the Group.
 Proportionate amounts of gratuity accrued under the gratuity plan have not been separately computed or included in the above disclosure.